Ryoo Seung-bum

 Ryoo Seung-bum (born August 9, 1980) is a South Korean actor.
 He made a name for himself in a variety of eclectic films directed by his older brother Ryoo Seung-wan, notably Die Bad (his acting debut in 2000), Arahan (2004), Crying Fist (2005), The Unjust (2010), and The Berlin File (2013).
-Known for his manic energy, calm demeanor, and subtle ability to command a scene, over the years Ryoo Seung-bum has cemented himself as one of Korea's top actors.
+Known for his manic energy, calm demeanor, and subtle ability to command a scene, over the years Ryoo has cemented himself as one of Korea's top actors.

 Early life

 Ryoo Seung-bum was born in Asan, South Chungcheong Province.
 His family moved to Seoul, where he first attended Jamjeon Elementary School, before moving back to a small town in South Chungcheong Province called Onyang, where he spent his middle school years.
 He returned to Seoul to study at Daedong Technical High School, but dropped out before graduating.
 Ryoo later said he had a hard time finding the motivation to study, but acting would bring about an important change in his life, giving him something he could immerse himself in.